 Pulsed dye and diode lasers are only a couple of the different laser types that can be utilized to treat cold sores.
 The patient and the severity of the cold sore may impact the laser treatment’s efficacy.
 It is best to speak with a medical expert who can advise you on the best laser therapy for your particular circumstances.
 To ensure safety and the best outcomes, it’s also crucial to ensure the laser device is FDA-approved and used by a qualified practitioner.

-Depending on the facility, the kind of laser used, and the severity of the cold sore, the cost of cold sore laser therapy may change.
+Depending on the facility, the kind of laser used, and the severity of the cold sore, the cost of cold sore laser therapy may change but it is roughly over $100.
 In general, cold sore laser therapy may cost more than conventional cold sore therapies like topical lotions or antiviral drugs.

 Modern laser technology is available at Atrium Dental Clinic to zap cold sores away before they even have a chance to appear.
 It is not only efficient but also non-invasive and painless.
 A confident, carefree smile will replace the misery of cold sores.
 So don’t let cold sores keep you from living your life.
 To learn more about our laser therapy for cold sore prevention, contact us today at (480) 940-4321, and fill out our online appointment form.